Below you will find a list of questions we are often asked in the NJRO.

 Where are your REDCap servers located?

-Our REDCap system is hosted by AIMES, an NHS certified cloud systems provider based in Liverpool, UK.
-We have three different REDCap systems, and can advise the most suitable for your project during our initial discussion.
+Our REDCap system is hosted by ARO, an NHS certified cloud systems provider based in Liverpool, UK.

-• The Internet REDCap is open to the internet, meaning it can be accessed from any computer with an internet connection by using increased security measures.
+REDCap is connected to the internet, meaning it can be accessed from any computer with an internet connection by using increased security measures.
 This also means that the ‘survey’ functionality of REDCap can be used to send online questionnaires and consent forms to study participants.

-Please read our REDCap Data Security SOP for further information on the security measures implemented in our REDCap systems.
+Please read our REDCap Data Security SOP for further information on the security measures implemented in our REDCap system.

 For more information about data security in research, please visit our dedicated data security page.